Interview with Alexx Cheng

 Q: What is my artistic future:

-A: I believe it was the fall of 1996 that I found a couple of discarded VHS video and a couple of books in a friend’s house.
-Popped the tape in my VCR, Jaw dropped.
+A: I believe it was the fall of 1996 that I found a couple of discarded VHS videos and a couple of books in a friend’s house.
+I popped the tape in my VCR, jaw dropped.
 And from that moment, my life was all about glass.
-All self taught, never took a bead workshop because I could not afford them.
+All self-taught, never took a bead workshop because I could not afford them.
 It completely changed my life.

 Q: Inspiration.
 What or who.

 A: I just love glass beads.
-Earlier days my idol were Kristina Logan, Heather Trimlett, Pat Frantz, Patti Walton and Corina Tettinger, just to name a few.
+In the earlier days my idols were Kristina Logan, Heather Trimlett, Pat Frantz, Patti Walton and Corina Tettinger, just to name a few.
 All these idols became my very good friends later on.
-My highest thee seconds in life was at my ISGB presentation in Las Vegas, when I looked down at the audience and Kristina Logan was wiping her tears.
-Lately I am interested in Boroscilicate work such as goblets, shot glass, Marbles.
+My highest three seconds in life was at my ISGB presentation in Las Vegas, when I looked down at the audience and Kristina Logan was wiping her tears.
+Lately I am interested in borosilicate work such as goblets, shot glasses and marbles.
 I am following Roger Parramore, Cesare Toffolo and John Kobuki.

 Q: Goal of moving forward.

-A: Since I am retired, my goals is to travel and teach for free as long as my health permits, as it was always pro-bono for past fifteen years.
+A: Since I am retired, my goal is to travel and teach for free as long as my health permits, as it was always pro-bono for the past fifteen years.
 I am now stuck at home due to Covid, but once travel is allowed, I have many countries waiting for me.
-I thrive seeing the glow in people’s eyes when they learn and able to do new things, new techniques.
-Also want to pay it forward to the world for being kind to me.
+I thrive seeing the glow in people’s eyes when they learn and are able to do new things, new techniques.
+I also want to pay it forward to the world for being kind to me.
 I will continue to support kids that are less fortunate and hope to provide a better education for them.
 I was very lucky.
-I am probably the ONLY Asian Male Professional bead maker on this planet that can say, I did the impossible.
+I am probably the only Asian male professional bead maker on this planet that can say I did the impossible.